-In September 2005, Dan Luscombe (Bedgebury’s propagator at the time) and a small team travelled to the remote mountain hillside of Mt.
-Scalone in northern Sicily.
-Here, they would find the critically endangered Sicilian Fir, (Abies nebrodensis), of which there are only 29 mature specimens remaining in its native range.
+In September 2005, Dan Luscombe (Bedgebury’s propagator at the time) and a small team travelled to the remote mountain hillside of Mount Scalone in northern Sicily.
+Here, they found the critically endangered Sicilian fir (Abies nebrodensis), of which there are only 29 mature specimens remaining in its native range.
 It is now considered one of the world’s most threatened conifers.
 While there were many aims to this expedition, Dan’s primary objective was to collect its precious seed with a view to cultivating a small population around the UK, monitored by Bedgebury Pinetum.
 It was also a chance to study their ecology and obtain DNA for phylogenetic analysis.

 Although it would always have been considered globally rare on its tiny island refuge of Sicily, by 1900 Abies nebrodensis was on the brink of extinction.
 Extensive felling for building and firewood were the main reasons for this decline.
 Fortunately, in 1957 a single specimen was found in a local garden, prompting the discovery of a small population nearby.
 However, replanting in the area has not been successful to date, with young plants finding it hard to establish without constant attention over an unfeasibly long time period.
 Harsh soil conditions, drought and goat grazing, combined with a very slow reproductive rate of the Sicilian fir itself, makes survival for the next generation unlikely.